 What sets them apart?

-They’ve discovered the traits that ensure selling success, and work incessantly to cultivate those traits in themselves.
+They’ve discovered the traits that guarantee selling success, and work incessantly to cultivate those traits in themselves.

 We’re going to share with you their secret sauce.

-We’re going to tell you the top 10 traits of successful salespeople — and how you can use them to up to go from a good salesperson to a great one.
+We’re going to tell you the top 10 traits of successful salespeople — and how you can use them to upgrade from a good salesperson to a great one.

-The Top 10 Traits of a Top Salesperson
+The Top 15 Traits and Qualities of a Good Sales Person

 There’s nothing special or magical about the traits of top salespeople.
 They’re simple traits — some may even seem obvious — but simple doesn’t mean everyone has them.